stackitcloud/terraform-provider-stackit/docs/index.md

 - `server_backup_custom_endpoint` (String) Custom endpoint for the Server Backup service
 - `server_update_custom_endpoint` (String) Custom endpoint for the Server Update service
 - `service_account_custom_endpoint` (String) Custom endpoint for the Service Account service
 - `service_account_email` (String) Service account email.
 It can also be set using the environment variable STACKIT_SERVICE_ACCOUNT_EMAIL.
 It is required if you want to use the resource manager project resource.
+This value is required uisng OpenID Connect authentication.
 - `service_account_federated_token` (String) The OIDC ID token for use when authenticating as a Service Account using OpenID Connect.
 - `service_account_federated_token_path` (String) Path for workload identity assertion.
 It can also be set using the environment variable STACKIT_FEDERATED_TOKEN_FILE.
 - `service_account_key` (String) Service account key used for authentication.
 If set, the key flow will be used to authenticate all operations.